talhaaguven/CS405-Computer_Graphics/README.md

-# CS405
+# CS405 - Computer_Graphics
-This repository includes assignments for CS405 Computer Graphics course.
+This repository includes assignments for CS405 Computer Graphics course in Sabancı University.